wedesoft/www.wedesoft.de/_posts/2022-02-08-tuxedo-aura-15-debian-11.md

 * a keyboard with a number pad and backlight
 * 15.6 inch display
-* 8 core, 8 threads CPU using only 15W power
+* 8 core, 8 threads AMD CPU using only 15W power
+* AMD/ATI graphics

 It is recommended when choosing the RAM to use a [multi-channel configuration][16] for better performance.
 Also make sure to order enough RAM because some of it is used by the integrated graphics card.